Clinical Document Management: A Trial-by-Trial Compliance Approach

 • Using study basics (protocol and transfer of obligations document), create your clinical team and the roles/responsibilities for each

-• Create a RACI document and Communication matrix for the team
+• Create a RACI document and communication matrix for the team

 SOPs